RetroDECK/ES-DE/USERGUIDE.md

 A general recommendation is to place all game files and other data on drives connected directly to the machine where ES-DE is running.
 Even using low speed technology like USB thumb drives, SD cards etc. is generally fine and leads to acceptable performance in most instances.

 If you insist on placing games and other resources on network drives such as a NAS, the NFS protocol has to be used instead of SMB as testing has shown between 10 and 30 times better performance with this protocol.
 Starting ES-DE with a certain game collection size could easily take minutes using SMB while it takes just seconds when using the NFS protocol.
-This is not a network throughput issue and using something like a 2.5 Gigabit or even 10 Gigabit wired interface will not help you as the SMB protocol has exceedingly bad protocol latency regardless of physical adapter speed.
+This is not a network throughput issue and using something like a 2.5 Gigabit or even 10 Gigabit wired interface will not help you as the SMB protocol has exceedingly bad latency regardless of physical adapter speed.

 Unix-based operating systems like Linux and macOS ship with an NFS client built-in.